Matthew Elliott (cricketer): Move to South Australia

 In April 2005, Elliott made a request to leave the Victorian team to join South Australia as player-coach; this was originally rejected by Cricket Victoria although Elliott appealed their decision.
 On 5 May, a Cricket Australia grievance tribunal overturned Cricket Victoria's decision, freeing the way for Elliott to move.

 In the 2005–06 season, Elliott struggled with injury and inconsistent form.
 The 2006–07 season was equally disappointing, with just 193 runs at 13.8 from seven first class games.
-As a result, he was axed from the South Australian state side.
+As a result, he was axed from the South Australian state team.
 Curiously his form in the domestic one-day competition was much better with 465 runs at 51.6, highlighted by two centuries.

 English county cricket

 On the English county scene, Elliott made a century at Lord's in the 2002 C&G Trophy final to win the title for Yorkshire - their first one-day trophy for 15 years.
 He signed a short-term contract for the 2007 season with Yorkshire as cover for Yorkshire's primary overseas player Younis Khan, who was due to be participating in the 2007 Cricket World Cup.
 However, following Pakistan's untimely exit, Younis was able to take up his role at his new county from the start of the season, thus Elliott was left surplus to requirements.
 Following the cancellation, Elliott agreed to join Glamorgan on a four-week deal as cover for Australian left-handed batsmen Jimmy Maher.